 Sapa to Hanoi

-Our bus driver thinks he’s the only passenger on board and made up his own rules along the way.
-He stopped when he wanted for a smoke, drink, or to pee behind the bus, even stopped an hour out of Hanoi for lunch!
-Then it seemed he gave us the scenic route around Hanoi’s back alleys and suburbs, so the trip took about 7 hours…are we there yet?
+Our bus driver thinks he’s the only passenger on board and makes his own rules along the way stopping when he wants for a smoke, drink, or to pee behind the bus.
+He even decided to stop only an hour out of Hanoi for lunch – annoying.
+Following lunch, the driver gave us the scenic route around Hanoi’s back alleys and suburbs, so the trip took about 7 hours…are we there yet?